Blendify/blender-manual/blender_docs/manual/getting_started/installing/configuration/directories.rst

    Scripts which are automatically imported on startup.

 ``./scripts/presets/{preset}/*.py``
-   Presets used for storing user defined settings for cloth, render formats, etc.
+   Presets used for storing user-defined settings for cloth, render formats, etc.

 ``./scripts/templates_py/*.py``
    Example scripts which can be accessed from :menuselection:`Text Editor --> Templates --> Python`.